New to Vision loss and wondering where to get help?

 3. If more peer support is needed, please see our Low Vision Support Group section.

-On this page, there are listings of Low Vision support groups around Wisconsin, listed alphabetically by county name.
+On this page, there are listings of Low Vision support groups around Wisconsin, listed county.

 This page contains useful information and resources for a wide range of age and disability related issues.

-Please visit the used Items For Sale section for available adaptive equipment.
+Please visit the Sharper Vision Store for available adaptive equipment.

-10. Another resource for help is the Office for the Blind and Visually Impaired, like Social Security, the Independent Living centers, and ADRC offices, the Office for the Blind and Visually Impaired have field offices throughout Wisconsin.
+8. Another resource for help is the Office for the Blind and Visually Impaired, like the Independent Living centers, and ADRC offices, the Office for the Blind and Visually Impaired has field offices throughout Wisconsin.